 How and Why are Children Exposed to Chlorine?

 Chlorine is purposely added to drinking water to make it safer to drink.
-Chlorine is used to kill harmful pathogens, which are disease causing viruses, bacteria and protozoa.
-Pathogens usually enter waterways through untreated sewage and livestock feces run off.
-Chlorine acts like a disinfectant and it is the most common chemical used to treat water worldwide.
-However in the long term, drinking small amounts of chlorine has been linked to health concerns including cancer.
-That is why it’s important to use an alkaline water filter to filtrate chlorine from your drinking water.
+Chlorine is used to kill harmful pathogens, which are disease-causing viruses, bacteria and protozoa.
+Pathogens usually enter waterways through untreated sewage and livestock faeces runoff.
+Chlorine acts as a disinfectant, and it is the most common chemical used to treat water worldwide.
+However, in the long term, drinking small amounts of chlorine has been linked to health concerns, including cancer.
+That is why it’s essential to use an alkaline water filter to filtrate chlorine from your drinking water.

-There are a number of ways that you and your children can be exposed to chlorine.
+There are many ways that you and your children can be exposed to chlorine.
 Be aware of public drinking water, bottled water brands, inhalation, swimming pools, and food consumption.

 Santevia’s countertop and pitcher filters are able to remove up to 99% of the chlorine from your tap water.
 A Santevia water filter will reduce chlorine, herbicides, pharmaceuticals, industrial chemicals, trihalomethanes, heavy metals, organic chemicals, while also raising the pH of the water and adding essential minerals.
 Santevia also offers a fluoride filter with activated alumina that will filter up to 99% of the fluoride in your water.
-Water is a basic need of life and with an alkaline water filter you will be able to provide healthier water for your family.
-It will be a clean difference you can taste!
+Water is a basic need of life, and with an alkaline water filter, you will be able to provide healthier water for your family.
+You will taste a clean difference!